Prof. Dr. Stefan Hanns Engelhardt

 Ahles A, Rochais F, Frambach T, Bünemann M, Engelhardt S: “A polymorphism-specific memory mechanism in the ß2-adrenergic receptor”.
 Science Signaling.
 2001; 4 (185): ra53.Abstract

 Thum T, Gross C, Fiedler J, Fischer T, Kissler S, Bussen M, Galuppo P, Just S, Rottbauer W, Frantz S, Castoldi M, Soutschek J, Koteliansky V, Rosenwald A, Basson MA, Licht JD, Pena JT, Rouhanifard SH, Muckenthaler MU, Tuschl T, Martin GR, Bauersachs J & Engelhardt S: “MicroRNA-21 contributes to myocardial disease by stimulating MAP kinase signalling in fibroblasts”.
 Nature.
 2008; 456: 980-984.Abstract

 Buitrago M, Lorenz K, Maass AH, Oberdorf-Maass S, Keller U, Schmitteckert EM, Ivashchenko Y, Lohse MJ & Engelhardt S: “The transcriptional repressor NAB1 is a specific regulator of pathological cardiac hypertrophy”.
-Nat.
-Med.
+Nature Medicine.
 2005; 11: 837-844.Abstract